AxelGard/blog/_posts/2025-11-21-what-skills-companies-wants.md

 Different skills are more or less difficult to extract from job postings.
 Some skills that are easy to extract are programming languages like `Python`, `Java` or `C++` But some skills are more ambiguous.
-For example if we are looking for `C` as a programming language it can be difficult.
+For example if we are looking for `C` as a programming language can be difficult.

-I looked at a bunch of job postings and tried to copy how they are written.
+I looked at a bunch of job postings were they want `C` as a skill and tried to copy how they are written.
-So for example even for a `C++` role it is relatively common to write `C/C++` and `C++`.
+So for example even for a `C` role it is relatively common to write `C/C++` and `C++`.

 When we look at the data this is also something to keep in mind.
 That some skills might have been in the job posting but not extracted correctly.
-I thought about using a NLP model like Llama or similar, to extract skills from the job posting text.
+I thought about using a NLP model (LLM) like Llama or similar, to extract skills from the job posting text.
-Then you could do some type of implicit extraction of skills that are not explicitly mentioned in the text.
+In that case you could do some type of implicit extraction of skills that are not explicitly mentioned in the text.
 But that only adds noise to the data in the form of hallucinations from the model.

 The way I find the relevant skills is just by doing a simple string search for each skill in the job posting text.